 Justin Conway, Ambassador

 Justin Conway is a brave survivor of child sex abuse who helped changed Georgia law with his activism.
 Justin has always been a fierce competitor, winning a gold medal in taekwondo at Junior Olympics and competing at tournaments around the world.
 Like many elite athletes in the news, there was a dark secret hidden behind his early successes.
 After graduating from Villanova University and beginning a career in conservation, his life began to fall apart.
 His battle with depression and alcohol almost cost him his life.
 Through determination and what he refers to as Grace, he slowly began to turn his life around.
 He was the first of many men who came forward to authorities and named the karate instructor who sexually abused them as children.
 Although the Georgia Bureau of Investigation found the allegations credible, the District Attorney was unable to prosecute because the statute of limitations had run out.
-Refusing to give up, Justin worked tirelessly with legislators to successfully pass Georgia’s Hidden Predator Act, which unlocked courthouse doors to survivors.
+Refusing to give up, Justin worked tirelessly with legislators to successfully pass Georgia’s Hidden Predator Act, which unlocked courthouse doors to survivors and helps protect children from abusers.

 Corey Feldman, National Ambassador